methal-project/alsatian-character-speech/notes-workflow-pablo.md

 Notes i took while testing the workflow

-In my tests I added a "2" to the normal output directories (and some file) just to have a different output (so `csv_replaced2` would normally be `csv_replaced` and so on)
+In my tests I added a "2" to the normal output directories (and some files) just to have a different output (so `csv_replaced2` would normally be `csv_replaced` and so on)

 ## Preprocessing